namansngh64/Listed-Nodejs-Intern-Assessment/README.md

 # Listed-Nodejs-Intern-Assessment

-First run:-
+-First run:-

 npm install

-To install the dependencies and to start the app run
+-To install the dependencies and to start the app run:-

 node index.js